f4pga/f4pga-arch-defs/cmake.md

 The CMake system in symbiflow-arch-defs uses the following hierarchy:

 * `ARCH` - Architecture is the high level grouping of a set of "similar" FPGA types.
 An example would be the "Lattice iCE40 Series" (ice40) or the "Xilinx Artix 7 Series" (artix7).

 * `DEVICE_TYPE` - A type of device.
 This is defined as an `ARCH` and the arch.xml which defines the units with this device type.

 * `DEVICE` - A specific instance of a `DEVICE_TYPE`.
 A device definition is a `DEVICE_TYPE`, a `PACKAGE` list, and IO map definitions for each package if needed.
-Each `DEVICE` should coorispond with a layout definition within the `DEVICE_TYPE`.
+Each `DEVICE` should correspond with a layout definition within the `DEVICE_TYPE`.

 * `BOARD` - A specific `DEVICE` and `PACKAGE` instance, along with a `PROG_TOOL`/`PROG_CMD` (e.g. commands to program a specified board).